napol-n/WriteUp/HackTheBox/YARA & SIGMA FOR SOC ANALYSTS.md

 ---

 ## Lab 3: Hunting Evil with YARA (Linux Edition)
+Study the following resource https://blogs.vmware.com/security/2022/09/threat-report-illuminating-volume-shadow-deletion.html to learn how WannaCry performs shadow volume deletion.
+Then, use yarascan when analyzing "/home/htb-student/MemoryDumps/compromised_system.raw" to identify the process responsible for deleting shadows.
+Enter the name of the process as your answer.

 ### 🎯 Objective
 Identify the process responsible for deleting shadow volumes on a compromised Windows system by: